mhugo/qgis_vlayers/README.md

 Virtual layers for QGIS
 =======================

-You can find here sources of an extension to QGIS that introduces "virtual layers" which are a database views over existing QGIS (vector) layers.
+You can find here sources of an extension to QGIS that introduces "virtual layers" which are database views over existing QGIS (vector) layers.
 These layers can be built by the use of the powerful SQL language and then allow for advanced uses in a consistent manner : joins between different layers, including spatial joins, subset selection, type conversion, on-the-fly attribute and geometry generation, etc.